 HEKATE’S VOICES is the latest fruit of the collaborative partnership between composer Ed Cooper and pianist Kate Ledger.
 Sitting between ambient and experimental genres, this work is a meditation on transience and intimacy.
 The 40-minute piece uses witchcraft as its inspiration, attempting to invoke the powerful but ever elusive Hekate between its materials: recordings of Mother Shipton’s Cave and Pendle Hill, multi-tracked piano, distant vocals, and unexpected heartbeats.
 These materials often hover around and within each other, collapsing as they come into focus, as if the piece is a mediator between internal and external realities.
 Contorted, bittersweet expression is entangled with emotional blankness, making the two indistinct from each other.
 HEKATE’S VOICES is an exercise in deceptive catoptromancy and acceptance.

 Released through Sawyer Spaces, April 2025.
-Featured on Bandcamp’s Best Field Recordings, April 2025.
+Featured on Bandcamp’s Best Field Recordings, April 2025: ‘If the spirit of Hekate can truly be summoned, the ritual would surely sound something like this’.

 YouTube